-By growing our salmon larger on land, we improve the efficiency of our overall production cycle by reducing the time that our salmon spend at sea from 14 months, to less than 12.
-This allows us to better manage our existing leases at sea, enabling longer fallow periods between stocking, all of which benefits sustainability and biosecurity.
+Our $43.7M Whale Point nursery is an Australian first; a land-based facility that enables us to grow salmon larger on land before putting them to sea.
+By growing our salmon to a larger size on land we improve the efficiency of our overall production cycle by reducing the time the salmon spend at sea (from 14 months, to between 9-10 months).
+This allows us to better manage our existing leases at sea, enabling longer fallow periods between stocking, separation of year classes, all of which delivers biosecurity and environmental benefits.

 Images by Patrick Tigges of Billund Aquaculture